EvictionLab/eviction-lab-website/content/updates/research/eviction-filing-trends-after-cdc-moratorium/index.md

   margin="8 8 64 40"
 %}}

 Across the 31 cities that we’re monitoring, 23 saw an increase in filings relative to historical average of at least ten percentage points after the CDC moratorium was struck down.
-This included Houston (increase of 39 percentage points), New Orleans (increase of 33 percentage points), and Milwaukee (increase of 31 percentage points).
+This included <a href="https://evictionlab.org/eviction-tracking/houston-tx/">Houston</a> (increase of 39 percentage points), <a href="https://evictionlab.org/eviction-tracking/new-orleans-la/">New Orleans</a> (increase of 33 percentage points), and <a href="https://evictionlab.org/eviction-tracking/milwaukee-wi/">Milwaukee</a> (increase of 31 percentage points).

-In Houston, 8,199 eviction cases were filed in the three months before the Court’s decision (51.8% below historical average).
+In <a href="https://evictionlab.org/eviction-tracking/houston-tx/">Houston</a>, 8,199 eviction cases were filed in the three months before the Court’s decision (51.8% below historical average).
 That rose to 13,283 cases in the three months after the moratorium was struck down (12.8% below historical average).

 In some cities, filings increased but remained well below historical average.
-For example, Cleveland, Ohio and Charleston, South Carolina both remained more than 50% below historical average.
+For example, <a href="https://evictionlab.org/eviction-tracking/cleveland-oh/">Cleveland, Ohio</a> and <a href="https://evictionlab.org/eviction-tracking/charleston-sc/">Charleston, South Carolina</a> both remained more than 50% below historical average.
 In Cleveland, filings increased from 37.3% of historical average the three months before the federal moratorium ended to 48.3% of historical average in the three months after.

 “Cleveland has done a really good job of getting money out the door via rent assistance,” said Hazel Remesch, managing attorney of Housing at The Legal Aid Society of Cleveland.
 “Even though the system itself is still very burdensome and very difficult for tenants to navigate on their own, there has been a big push to get money into the hands of landlords.”

 Remesch said that a right to counsel program that started just before the pandemic and more collaboration with courts have also been important to keep evictions at bay.

 Eviction filings remained relatively steady—or even fell slightly—in eight cities.
-Six of these eight cities have had additional local eviction protections in place: Albuquerque, Austin, Boston, New York City, Pittsburgh, and Richmond.
-The other two cities that have remained steady, Las Vegas and Columbus, had already experienced an increase in filings that brought them close to or above their pre-pandemic average while the CDC moratorium was in place.
+Six of these eight cities have had additional local eviction protections in place: <a href="https://evictionlab.org/eviction-tracking/albuquerque-nm/">Albuquerque</a>, <a href="https://evictionlab.org/eviction-tracking/austin-tx/">Austin</a>, <a href="https://evictionlab.org/eviction-tracking/boston-ma/">Boston</a>, <a href="https://evictionlab.org/eviction-tracking/new-york-ny/">New York City</a>, <a href="https://evictionlab.org/eviction-tracking/pittsburgh-pa/">Pittsburgh</a>, and <a href="https://evictionlab.org/eviction-tracking/richmond-va/">Richmond</a>.
+The other two cities that have remained steady, <a href="https://evictionlab.org/eviction-tracking/las-vegas-nv/">Las Vegas</a> and <a href="https://evictionlab.org/eviction-tracking/columbus-oh/">Columbus</a>, had already experienced an increase in filings that brought them close to or above their pre-pandemic average while the CDC moratorium was in place.

 ---

 Eviction filings have increased since the end of the CDC moratorium, but remain well below normal levels in nearly all jurisdictions we monitor.
 Why might this be?
 It is too soon to say definitively, but several plausible explanations bear investigation.

 First, emergency rental assistance (ERA) may be deterring filings.
 The scale and pace of ERA distribution increased markedly over the summer of 2021.
 The Treasury Department reported that state and local ERA programs delivered approximately $1.6 billion in June.
-By September, that was up to $2.6 billion, an increase of nearly 70%.
+By October, that was up to $2.86 billion, an increase of nearly 80%.
+The Department of the Treasury expects that $25–$30 billion of ERA funds will be spent or obligated by the end of 2021.
 Improvements in the distribution of these funds may have helped to encourage landlord participation in these programs and prevented eviction cases from being filed.

 But these programs are starting to run out of money in some places.
+California, New York, and Texas—all home to large renter populations—have spent, obligated, or have enough pending applications to exhaust all ERA funding.
 Mitzi Ordoñez, a lead organizer for the Texas Organizing Project in Houston, said that anxiousness is growing both among tenants and landlords.
 Although more in the Latino community where she works are finding work, the Texas rental assistance program <a href="https://www.texastribune.org/2021/11/04/texas-rent-relief-applications-ending/">paused its applications in November</a>.

 “In August and September there were more programs to apply for rent and the money was arriving faster, but I think now landlords are getting tired of waiting for the help of the government,” Ordoñez said.